 - Allows the umbilical cord to cut off the baby’s oxygen supply

 - Applies excessive force to the baby or drops it, causing head trauma

 - Incorrectly uses forceps or a vacuum extraction device

 When any of these preventable factors cause brain injuries that lead to the development of cerebral palsy, you may be able to hold your child’s doctor or care team responsible in a medical malpractice lawsuit.

 If you believe that any form of doctor negligence caused or contributed to your child’s cerebral palsy, call the Birth Injury Lawyers Group.
 A Grand Prairie cerebral palsy from our firm may be able to investigate your case and pursue a medical malpractice lawsuit on your behalf.

-For a free consultation with a member of our team, call the Birth Injury Lawyers Group today at (800) 222-9529.
+For a free consultation with a cerebral palsy lawyer, call the Birth Injury Lawyers Group today.

 Click to contact our Grand Prairie Cerebral Palsy lawyers today

 Working With a Lawyer on Your Cerebral Palsy Case

 A Grand Prairie cerebral palsy lawyer from the Birth Injury Lawyers Group may be able to handle your case.
 This could allow us to: